-Jay nodded.
 The woven rug depicted the Islands of Sheridan from smallest to largest.
-On each island a single man, repeated many times, climbed to the top and claimed the peak.
+On each island, a single man, repeated many times, climbed to the top and claimed the peak.
 The man was nude and black like coal.
-Above the islands, a bird in sky-blue robes observed the man’s journey.
+Above the islands, a bird in sky-blue robes oversaw the man’s journey.

 “I did.”
 Jay swallowed.
 “I understand he chased snakes from Sheridan.”

 Virgil Skyy shrugged.
 “Close enough.
-The truth is, Nemo chased the snakes away.
+The way I heard it, Nemo ate the snakes.
 When Nemo climbed above the clouds, the new Virgil Blue established Virgil Green as a subsidiary representation of Nemo’s being.
-Nemo was so much larger than life that to keep his flame alive, he was divided and diluted.”
+Nemo was so much larger-than-life that to keep his flame alive, he had to be divided and diluted.”

 Jay let his gaze wander the rug.
-Unconsciously his focus drifted to Virgil Blue’s silver mask.
-At this angle Jay had two reflections, one in each of Blue’s eyes.
+Unconsciously, his focus drifted to Virgil Blue’s silver mask.
+Jay had a reflection in both of the mask’s eyes.
 “Virgil Skyy… Jango… On the islands, you said the dead are reborn.”

-“We cycle until our souls find the Mountain.”
+“We cycle in the sand until our souls find the Mountain.”